equinor/semeio/README.md

 # semeio #

-Semeio is a collection of jobs and workflow jobs used in [ERT](https://github.com/equinor/ert).
+Semeio is a collection of forward models and workflows used in [ERT](https://github.com/equinor/ert).
 These are exposing end points which is considered the API of semeio.
-If there are submodules that can be applied more generally, or have use outside these jobs and workflows, please create an issue and it can be exposed in the API.
+If there are submodules that can be applied more generally, or have use outside these forward models and workflows, please create an issue and it can be exposed in the API.

 # Installation and usage